serenacassar/Assessment-2-Code/README.md

 - Collision Penalties: Avoid cherries, as they take away a life when touched.
 - Score Tracker: The game tracks and displays the player’s score in real-time.

+Usage
+To play the game, simply:

+Open the game in MakeCode Arcade.
+- Press the "Play" button.
+- Use the arrow keys on either your laptop or on the game to move your character
+- Collect as many apples as you can within the 30 seconds without touching any cherries!

 Project Status
 Project is: in progress